 As you do not own gold when using a gold derivative, it can be a more effective opportunity for short-term trading as opposed to long-term investing.
 Costs can be cheaper for the short-term but can rack up over longer periods.

-Low-interest rates and financial uncertainty following the coronavirus market crash caused gold to enter a bull market, rising from just above £36 a gram to over £45 in May 2020.
-If financial uncertainty continues, most likely propelled by the weakening in economic growth following the pandemic, we could see gold hit new highs in 2020.
+Low-interest rates and financial uncertainty following the Covid-19 market crash caused gold to enter a bull market, rising from just above £36 a gram to over £45 last year.
+If financial uncertainty continues, most likely propelled by the weakening in economic growth following the pandemic, we could see gold hit new highs in 2021.